l-vo/slideshow-tests/index.md

 --

 - **Then**: inspect the output of the system (UI) not something deeply buried inside (database state...)

+???
+Common sense: don't test with a real browser if it's not needed
 ---
 # Some other test types
 <br />